mookofe/tail/readme.md

 Integration
 --------------
+### Laravel

-After installing the package, open your Laravel config file config/app.php and add the following lines.
+After installing the package, open your Laravel config file **config/app.php** and add the following lines.

 In the $providers array add the following service provider for this package.